dotnet/command-line-api/docs/Your-first-app-with-System-CommandLine.md

 ## Create a new console app

-Open a new console and run the following commands:
+Open a new console and run the following commands in an empty directory:

 ```console
 > dotnet new console -o myApp